 Department of Veterans Affairs - Nursing Program

 The Department of Veterans' Affairs (DVA) Nursing Program provides specialised personal and nursing care to veterans, war widows and widowers.
-The Nursing Program is delivered by qualified, experienced BlueCross nursing staff and personal carers to support our clients to maintain their health, safety and wellbeing in the familiar environment of their own home.
+The Nursing Program is delivered by qualified, experienced BlueCross nursing staff and personal carers to support you to maintain your health, safety and wellbeing in your home.

 Nursing Program services